-The hotel also caters to luxury business travelers, with spacious options for MICE (meetings, incentives, conferences and exhibitions).
-This baby will feature two ballrooms, 24 meeting rooms and a total of 5,100 square meters (54,895 square feet) of event space.
-As for eating, meeting and partying, visitors have access to nine restaurants and five lounges and entertainment venues.
+The hotel also caters to luxury business travelers with spacious MICE options (meetings, incentives, conferences, and exhibitions).
+This baby will feature two ballrooms, 24 meeting rooms, and a total of 5,100 square meters (54,895 square feet) of event space.
+As for eating, meeting, and partying, visitors have access to nine restaurants and five lounges, and entertainment venues.
 The Vault lounge located on the 71st and 72nd floors will offer panoramic views of the city.
-Other restaurants include 68, a boutique steakhouse, Atul Kochhar’s Rang Mahal Indian restaurant, Positano for Italian coastal cuisine, an Arabic restaurant and La Farine, an attractive boulangerie and social meeting spot.
-For wellness, there is 1,500 square-meter Saray Spa draws that is inspired by the caravanserai silk route across Arabia, with treatments designed to ensure mind and body renewal.
+Other restaurants include 68, a boutique steakhouse, Atul Kochhar’s Rang Mahal Indian restaurant, Positano for Italian coastal cuisine, an Arabic restaurant, and La Farine, an attractive boulangerie social meeting spot.
+For wellness, there are 1,500 square-meter Saray Spa draws inspired by the caravanserai silk route across Arabia, with treatments designed to ensure mind and body renewal.

 Dubai, UAE – A symbol of Dubai’s resurgence and its growing importance at the centre of the global business crossroads will emerge later this year when the 1,608-room JW Marriott Marquis Dubai opens its doors to guests in Q4 this year.
 [See additional photos below.]
 A stunning addition to Marriott International’s JW Marriott world-class luxury hotel brand, the JW Marriott Marquis Dubai will open in two phases, with the first section featuring 807 rooms and numerous restaurants and lounges.
 At a height of 355 meters (1,164 feet), the JW Marriott Marquis Dubai is the tallest dedicated hotel building in the world and is just 26 meters (85 feet) shorter than the Empire State Building in New York.

-In addition to serving the luxury business traveler, the hotel is targeting the lucrative and increasingly important MICE (meetings, incentives, conferences and exhibitions) market, which currently does not have a hotel of sufficient scale to host such large groups.
-In addition to all the dining and entertainment options, the hotel will have two ballrooms, 24 meeting rooms and a total of 5,100 square meters (54,895 square feet) of event space.
+In addition to serving the luxury business traveler, the hotel targets the lucrative and increasingly important MICE (meetings, incentives, conferences, and exhibitions) market, which currently does not have a hotel of sufficient scale to host such large groups.
+In addition to all the dining and entertainment options, the hotel will have two ballrooms, 24 meeting rooms, and a total of 5,100 square meters (54,895 square feet) of event space.

 To give this market some context, the United States’ MICE segment, which will be one of the key targets of the JW Marriott Marquis Dubai team, contributes $106 billion to that country’s GDP – higher than automotive manufacturing ($78 billion), performing arts/spectator sports/museums ($71 billion) and information and data processing services ($76 billion).

-Dubai’s excellent air service, especially with the emerging BRIC (Brazil, Russia, India and China) economies, are expected to create further opportunity.
-Nasser Saidi, chief economist for the Dubai International Financial Centre (DIFC), has already noted the growth in Chinese firms coming to Dubai to set up a hub to access the African markets, and China is becoming an increasingly important export partner for the UAE.
-In the first quarter of 2011, for example, China exported AED10.68bn worth of goods to Dubai and was the emirate’s second biggest export partner during that period.
+Dubai’s excellent air service, especially with the emerging BRIC (Brazil, Russia, India, and China) economies, are expected to create further opportunity.
+Nasser Saidi, the chief economist for the Dubai International Financial Centre (DIFC), has already noted the growth in Chinese firms coming to Dubai to set up a hub to access the African markets.
+China is becoming an increasingly important export partner for the UAE.
+For example, in the first quarter of 2011, China exported AED10.68bn worth of goods to Dubai and was the emirate’s second-biggest export partner during that period.

 “As for general business, Dubai is perfectly positioned, with its proximity to huge growth markets such as India and the fact it has literally billions of people within a five-hour flight range,” said Queitch.
-“What those business travelers are looking for is a hotel that has everything they could possibly need under one roof and we truly believe this iconic new property will set a new standard in business hotels, not just in the region but globally.”
+“What those business travelers are looking for in a hotel that has everything they could need under one roof, and we truly believe this iconic new property will set a new standard in business hotels, not just in the region but globally.”

 Dining, Entertainment & Wellness Options

 The 1,500 square-meter (16,000 square-foot) Saray Spa draws inspiration from the caravanserai silk route across Arabia, with treatments designed to ensure mind and body renewal.
-Treatments include the signature milk and honey treatment, an Arabic coffee awakener, a lemon and mint body polish and pomegranate renewal treatment.
-For sun worshippers, an enormous pool deck covers the seventh floor of the hotel with a 32 meter swimming pool and deck with elegant cabanas, lounges and umbrellas.
+Treatments include the signature milk and honey treatment, an Arabic coffee awakener, a lemon and mint-body polish, and pomegranate renewal treatment.
+For sun-worshippers, an enormous pool deck covers the hotel’s seventh floor with a 32-meter swimming pool and deck with elegant cabanas, lounges, and umbrellas.

-The Marquis endorsement is reserved for iconic properties in the Marriott International portfolio, defined by their scale, grandeur and location.
-The new JW Marriott Marquis in Dubai will be the first JW Marquis branded property outside of North America (after the JW Marriott Marquis Miami) and sends a strong signal about how Marriott International views Dubai’s growing importance and global influence.
+The Marquis endorsement is reserved for iconic properties in the Marriott International portfolio, defined by their scale, grandeur, and location.
+The new JW Marriott Marquis in Dubai will be the first JW Marquis branded property outside of North America (after the JW Marriott Marquis Miami) and sends a strong signal about Marriott International’s views of Dubai’s growing importance and global influence.